-ACC 3211 Introduction to Forensic Accounting and Audit Software- 1 hour (Spring)
+ACC 3211 Introduction to Forensic Accounting and Audit Software- 1 hour (Winterfest, odd years)

 An introduction to basic forensic accounting principles, the use of audit software to analyze transactions and detect unusual activity, and ensuring the integrity of the accounting system.
 Prerequisite: ACC 3024.